Zenfolio review – exciting new portfolio tools

 Finally, there's the Website menu:

-Here, the built-in page editor is much more intuitive than on the classic Zenfolio.
-You get to manage pages (if there are any!), change the website domain, color scheme, and pick a different template.
+Here, the built-in page editor is very intuitive.
+You get to manage pages (if there are any!), change the website domain and color scheme, and pick a different template.

 Canceling a Zenfolio account

 While Zenfolio is a great option for photographers and people looking to show off their visual arts, it might not be for everyone.
-That is, especially because of its below average performance and a limited number of templates.
-Whatever is the reason, here’s how you can cancel your Zenfolio account.
+That is especially because of its below-average performance and a limited number of templates.
+Whatever the reason, here’s how you can cancel your Zenfolio account.

 Canceling a free trial